GRIFFINCollaboration/griffin-dashboard/README.md

  - [`/DAQ`](https://github.com/BillMills/griffin-dashboard/tree/gh-pages/templates/daq-monitor#odb-structures)
  - [`/Equipment/HV-*`](https://github.com/BillMills/griffin-dashboard/tree/gh-pages/templates/hv-monitor#odb-structures)

+Whenever an ODB directory is pulled in, the Dashboard will go looking for its contents at `dataStore.ODB.<dir name>`.
+In other words, `dataStore.ODB` is structured exactly like the ODB's directories (though it will only have the necessary subset of information available on it).
+When pulling in new ODB information, please follow this pattern.

 ### APIs

 The Dashboard relies on communication with GRIFFIN's digitizers both directly and through the ODB; see [the ADC docs](https://github.com/BillMills/griffin-dashboard/blob/gh-pages/templates/detectors/adc-sidebar/README.md) for a detailed discussion of the GRIF-16 API that must be in place.